clacson95/employee-tracker/README.md

 * `npm i console.table`

 ## Usage
-There are two methods to use this application:

-1. Use the link above to access the deployed application.
-2. Alternatively, you can fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
+To use this back-end application, fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
 This will require you to have a text editor.
 I recommend Visual Studio Code, but there are a plethora of other options available.

+Then, open the `server.js` file in your text editor's terminal, and enter `node server.js`.

 ## License